 Individuals who are immigrants as a result of being married to a US citizen or permanent resident and immigrants who are the son or daughter of a US citizen or permanent resident may be eligible for a specific waiver if they have overstayed their visa.

-If you wait until your visa has expired to speak with immigration professionals at My Visa Source, certain options to re-enter the US may be unavailable to you and you could be barred from re-entering the United States for a period of either three years or ten years.
+If you wait until your visa has expired to speak with immigration professionals at My Visa Source, certain options to re-enter the US may be unavailable to you and you could potentially be barred from re-entering the United States for a period of either three or ten years.